Flood Warning issued for Carroll, Chariton, Linn, Livingston by NWS - News Break

 Flood Warning issued for Carroll, Chariton, Linn, Livingston by NWS

-Effective: 2021-07-13 10:36:00 CDT Expires: 2021-07-15 03:56:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-07-12 20:30:00 CDT Expires: 2021-07-15 03:56:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Carroll; Chariton; Linn; Livingston The Flood Warning is extended for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
-The Flood Warning continues for the following rivers in Missouri Chariton River near Prairie Hill affecting Chariton and Macon Counties.
-Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
-The Flood Warning remains in effect The Flood Warning continues for the Grand River near Sumner. * Until early Thursday morning. * At 4:45 AM CDT Tuesday the stage was 32.2 feet. * Flood stage is 26.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 32.5 feet this morning.
-It will then fall below flood stage late tonight. * Impact...At 23.0 feet, Bottomland 1 to 2 miles south of the gage begins to flood. * Impact...At 26.0 feet, Rural land adjacent to the river is flooded. * Impact...At 28.0 feet, Rural roads are under water.alerts.weather.gov
+Target Area: Carroll; Chariton; Linn; Livingston The Flood Warning continues for the following rivers in Missouri Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
+Grand River near Brunswick affecting Chariton and Carroll Counties.
+The Flood Warning is now in effect until early Thursday morning The Flood Warning continues for the Grand River near Sumner. * Until early Thursday morning. * At 7:45 PM CDT Monday the stage was 32.7 feet. * Flood stage is 26.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall below flood stage early Wednesday morning and continue falling to 10.8 feet Saturday evening. * Impact...At 23.0 feet, Bottomland 1 to 2 miles south of the gage begins to flood. * Impact...At 26.0 feet, Rural land adjacent to the river is flooded. * Impact...At 28.0 feet, Rural roads are under water.alerts.weather.gov

 Comments / 0